T R U T O N

 As such

-, the "hottest" chemels are the chemels with the lowest number of protons:
+, the "hottest" chemels are the chemels with the lowest number of protons and the "coldest" chemel is the one with the maximum number of protons:

 with the Hydrogen (1H) atom being the sole hoton in Nature and,

-Helium (2He) atom by being the hottest warmon.
+followed with the Helium (2He) atom by being the hottest warmon;

 BTW, There is no accident that all stars are made of those two "hottest" chemels: H and He.
 In addition, since those two chemels are the simplest elements of Nature, they are also the most abundant in the outer cosmic space.
 The ergons released from hotons and warmons generate also the cosmic background radiation (COBAR).